TheHighBrid/vc/README.md

-# Kenza Call — iOS-style call screen with a live AI voice (Android)
+# Call — iOS-style call screen with a live AI voice (Android)

-A native Android app that recreates the iPhone call experience — incoming-call ring screen, in-call control grid, and a working dial pad — and connects the call to a **live, two-way AI voice conversation** in Kenza's cloned voice.
+A native Android app that recreates the iPhone call experience — incoming-call ring screen, in-call control grid, and a working dial pad — and connects the call to a **live, two-way AI voice conversation** in the cloned voice.

 The voice + brain are handled by an **ElevenLabs Conversational AI** agent: